 Throughout the hot and cold seasons, your shingles expand and contract.
 This process can cause small gaps to form, the adhesive of the silicon to deteriorate, and your shingles to shed its granules.
 The result is that your shingles soften and/or weaken and become more vulnerable to storm damage.
 Generally, it’s best to have one of our licensed adjusters assess your roof every eight years.

-Subject to city ordinance, we can begin work at 7am and begin operating heavy machinery at 8am.
+Subject to city ordinance, we can begin work at 7 am and begin operating heavy machinery at 8 am.
 Our installers end their work half an hour before sunset.
 Typically, to remove and replace one layer of shingles on a one-story house will only take us just one day!
 Facing unexpected additional construction or large roof replacement projects will take no more than two days.
-This includes a thorough clean up.
+This includes a thorough clean-up.

 At Final Cut Roofing and Construction LLC, we are invested in the appearance and functionality of your roof for the life of its expectancy.
 We strongly discourage “Over-layering” due to the fact that this increases the weight of your roof dramatically.
 This can cause a tremendous amount of permanent, irreversible cosmetic damage to your roof or your attic structure.

-Increasing the amount of proper ventilation in your attic can significantly reduce the cost of your utility bill and dramatically prolong the life span of your shingles.
+Increasing the amount of proper ventilation in your attic can significantly reduce the cost of your utility bill and dramatically prolong the lifespan of your shingles.
 Our professional recommendation is solely based on the shape of your roof and your specific needs.

 Hail Impact Resistant Shingles are designed to resist the effects of severe weather such as wind and hail.
-These shingles meet Class 4 requirement which is set by the Underwriters Laboratories and the American Society for Testing and Materials.
+These shingles meet the Class-4 requirement which is set by the Underwriters Laboratories and the American Society for Testing and Materials.
 Some major insurance companies may offer a homeowner’s discount for using shingles that receive a Class 4 rating.
 Ask us for details about Class 4 shingles today or learn more about Qualifying Products for Impact Resistant Roofing at the Texas Department of Insurance.